jdjakub/phd-thesis/ch-tech-dims.md

 Therefore, our dimensions (all penalties) are as follows.
 They are minimised if a custom syntax, language, or notation can be "slotted in" once it exists, with no resistance from the system:

 \paragraph{Custom Syntax Effort.} The work required to use a custom syntax, not counting that required to specify the syntax itself (\eg{} as a grammar). \ac{COLA}\ \parencite{COLAs} and OMeta\ \parencite{OMeta} score low on this, since they are specifically designed for this purpose.
 Most programming languages have *infinite* custom syntax effort, because their parsers are separate programs that adhere to a fixed grammar that cannot be changed by statements in the language.
-This includes \ac{JS} despite its inclusion of a regex sub-syntax, HTML despite its inclusion of \ac{JS} and CSS, and C# despite its LINQ sub-language for queries; these examples may exhibit syntactic *diversity*, but there is no way to include a user-supplied syntax for use in the source code.
+This includes \ac{JS} despite its inclusion of a regex sub-syntax, HTML despite its inclusion of \ac{JS} and CSS, and C# despite its LINQ sub-language for queries; these examples may exhibit syntactic *plurality*, but there is no way to include a user-supplied syntax for use in the source code.

 \paragraph{Custom Language Effort.} The work required to use custom language-like notation beyond syntax, not counting that required to implement the rendering and interaction.
 Most programming languages, \ac{COLA}, and OMeta get an infinite score here, while MPS\ \parencite{MPS} and Eco score low.